pborgesEdgeX/gprs_gen_decoder/README.md

 - Checksum Validation: Ensures data integrity using checksum validation.

 ## Future Work
 - Stream or single mode have not yet been stress tested, or tested with real data.
+This means handling short frames, de-synchornized packets, or corrupt payloads have not been explored yet.
+- Work on AX25 streaming mode, specially handling incomplete payloads, short frames, and introduce better strategies to synchronize.

 # Contributors
 Paulo Borges (pborges7@icloud.com)